 In addition to the stressful and isolating circumstances of the pandemic, the school of study had also lost its teaming structure due to a scheduling glitch.
 Usually students would be in interdisciplinary teams of 160 students shared between four core teachers.
 Teaming creates a school within a school model and helps students feel belonging as they share teachers and classes with the same 160 students.
 This year the students were randomly placed in classes with no team identification.
 Teachers, as well as students, struggled to get to know each other.

-My research tested affinity groups at a strategy for increasing connection and engagement between students.
+My research tested affinity groups as a strategy for increasing connection and engagement between students.
+Social-emotional competencies were the focus of this action research and you can learn more about the five SEL competencies presented by CASEL by going tothe Standards page linked at the top of the pgae.
 If you would like to more about how to implement affinity groups in your educational setting, check out the How-To and Lessons tabs at the right.
 The Assessment page includes the surveys I used with my students and are available for you to copy and get feedback from your own students when you implement affinity groups.
 The References page is a list of all the incredibly useful websites, books, podcasts, and blogs that have transformed my teaching.
 Don't miss this list of treasures!